-The Micro Art Amsterdam exihibition will be open daily between July 1st 2019 and May 4th 2020 from 10am – 6pm (box office closes at 5pm).
+The Micro Art Amsterdam exihibition will be open until May 4th 2020, from Tuesday until Sunday from 10am – 6pm (box office closes at 5pm).

 Tickets can be bought online via Ticketmaster or via the box office in the Beurs van Berlage.

 Please note you cannot pay by cash at the ticket office.
 You can only pay with credit or debit card.

 Ukrainian nationally known artist Mykola Syadristy and Turkish talent Hasan Kale are making their works available together for the first time in the unique exhibition – Micro Art Amsterdam – which is on display until December 31st in the Beurs van Berlage.

 The works of Mykola, which mainly consist of precious metals such as gold and platinum, have been exhibited around the world and admired by more than 160 heads of state, including Jimmy Carter and Ban-Ki-Moon.
 The majority of his collection is displayed in his own museum in Kiev: the Mykola Syadristy Museum of Microminiatures, which receives no less than five stars from Trip Advisor.